jan-bogaerts/mark/src/generated/mdc_cond_compress.md

 - User can copy the current text in the center to the clipboard
 - View monitors changes in the currently selected text fragment from the position-tracking service
   - Updates the content of the active tab by setting the selected value of the first combobox to the header title of the text fragment.
-# MarkdownCode > services
-- The app utilizes multiple services for commonly performed actions across different user interfaces.
-- All user-triggered service functions should have error handling to display a dialog box when an error occurs.
-- The electron app's dialog box should be used to show errors.
 # MarkdownCode > services > Theme service
 - The theme service manages the currently selected theme.
 - It allows for selecting a light or dark theme.